pmiklos/byteball-devnet-config/README.md

 $ npm install --save-dev pmiklos/byteball-devnet-config
 ```

 The command above will also install an executable in your node `bin` folder eg. under `node_modules/.bin/byteball-devnet-config` which can be used to install the devnet protocol.
 Installing the protocol means overwriting the `byteballcore/constants.js` with the devnet version.
-A convenient solution is to run this script in the `postinstall` phase so it would run automatically after all dependencies including `byteballcore` is installed:
+A convenient solution is to run this script in the `postinstall` phase so it would run automatically after all dependencies including `byteballcore` are installed:

 ```json
 "scripts": {